Laptop Ban on Planes Came After Plot To Put Explosives in iPad

 Re: (Score:1)

+set up a policy of aid in the form of both financing for repair in countries like Syria and direct military assistance to the damaged states to help them stamp out the Islamist uprisings quickly, brutally and with as little collateral damage to non-combatants as possible.

+The third criteria is impossible when you include the first 2.
+A perfect example is the air-strike on a truck bomb that killed over 100 people in Mosul.
+And even without limiting damage to non-combatants it would take a hell of a lot longer than 6 months.
+Any form of "quick, brutal" military action whose stated goal is to stamp out an Islamic uprising would just cause even more uprisings to pop up, as well as quickly cause moderate or non-hostile Muslim nations to quickly rethink their positions re: the

 Then why just 8 countries?
-(Score:4, Insightful)
+(Score:5, Insightful)

 Let's assume this is a real threat And obviously it is doable, you could open up an ipod, rip out the guts, and put other stuff in its place.
 Why just 8 countries then?
 If its a real threat, its a global threat.
 Its not all that hard for someone to fly to another country first and then travel from an allowed airport.
 If this is a real threat, it should be from all airports.
 Otherwise its just games.